Universal Time-Series Representation Learning: A Survey: Open Challenges and Future Research Directions

-Vision-language models such as CLIP\,\cite{CLIP} and ALIGN\,\cite{jia2021scaling} have recently shown remarkable performance in zero-shot learning and fine-tuning for various vision-related downstream tasks by utilizing the semantics of human languages.
+Vision-language models, e.g., CLIP\,\cite{CLIP} and ALIGN\,\cite{jia2021scaling}, have recently shown remarkable performance in zero-shot learning and fine-tuning for various vision-related tasks by using the semantics of human languages.
 If time-series data entail semantics understandable to humans, we can make multi-view representations of time series by using human languages as an additional modality to annotate them.
-As a result, the learned representations from time series-language representation learning will become more expressive and fine-grained in semantics.
-For example, human activity data\,\cite{dl_activity_reg_csur_1} or time-series anomalies can be described in human languages based on human movement and the context of abnormal situations.
+As a result, the learned representations from time series-language models will become more expressive and fine-grained in semantics.
+For example, human activity data or time-series anomalies can be described in human languages based on human movement and the context of abnormal situations.
 However, unlike video representation learning, which can leverage a vision-language pre-trained model for the annotation, time-series data annotation with human language can be laborious and highly domain-specific.
-Thus, building a large multi-modal time series-text dataset will be a promising future direction.
+Thus, building a large multi-modal time series-text dataset is a promising research direction.